 Abundance and unrest at the same time#

-The forecast names both outcomes in the same breath.
+A forecast names both outcomes in the same breath.
 Universal high income.
 Social unrest.
 Both happen.
 The window is three to seven years.

-The conventional framings pick one.
+Conventional framings pick one.

-The honest case names both.
+An honest case names both.
 Abundance and unrest land in the same window, on the same workers, in the same year, often in the same month.
 The technical case for abundance does not answer the political case for distribution.
 The technical question is solvable.
 The political question is the harder one.

-The political system has no script for both at once.
+Our political system has no script for both at once.
 The coalitions that built a welfare state were built around the value of labor.
 The same coalitions lose leverage in a world where labor is no longer the scarce input.
 The mechanism that delivered the abundance is the mechanism that breaks the coalition.

 The answer has names and ages attached.